September 14th - October 1st, 2020

 Thursday, September 17 (B, D)

 A sunrise shoot of Fish River Canyon followed by a hearty breakfast.
 Mid-morning, we’ll board our charter flight and head to Luderitz.
 Luderitz is in the Succulent Karoo region—different from all other deserts in the world—not prone to prolonged drought since rainfall is reliable and predictable.
-The Succelent Karoo boasts the richest succulent flora in the world, harboring about one-third of the world’s 10,000 succulent species.
+The Succelent Karoo boasts the richest succulent flora on Earth, harboring about one-third of the world’s 10,000 species.
 Forty percent of the plant species here are endemic, found nowhere else in the world!
 A region of unparalleled botanical biodiversity, it is the only plant hot spot that is entirely arid.
 We’ll have dinner and overnight at the Luderitz Nest Hotel.

 Friday, September 18 (L, D)